Dating a Therapist: 15 Pros and Cons

 While growing up, we may wish to date people in popular professions.
-Some of these choices may be to inspire us, elevate our status, or just for its pleasure.
+Some of these choices may be to inspire us, elevate our status, or just for pleasure.
 But have you ever wondered how it feels to date a therapist?

-Therapists are known to help people deal with emotional, psychological and physical issues.
+Therapists are known to help people deal with emotional, psychological, and physical issues.
 They also handle dating therapy and relationship problems.
 Their job is to determine your personality or behavior by talking to you.
 With these facts in mind, it can be challenging and yet alluring to date someone in this field.

 If you are in love with a therapist or dating a therapist, it’s normal to feel vulnerable around them.
-However, you must understand that therapists are humans too.
+However, you must understand that therapists are humans, too.

 While their job is to dissect the human mind, it doesn’t mean they don’t function like others or have similar weaknesses and strengths.
 Some therapists have their own therapists who help them work through their issues in life.
 So, you might not even realize that you are dating someone who is a therapist for others.